ETC5523-2025/assignment-4-packages-and-shiny-apps-Acrea-QwQ/README.md

 <!-- badges: end -->

-GoldinGroundOz is an educational R package that demonstrates the long-term relationship between Australia’s detached house prices, household disposable income, and average capital gain rate changes.
-It provides two simulated datasets and examples that help explore how “gold lies beneath the ground” — the wealth effect reflected in Australia’s housing market.
+GoldinGroundOz is a small exploratory R package that demonstrates the long-term relationship between Australia’s detached house prices, household disposable income, and average capital gain rate changes.
+It provides two simulated datasets and illustrative examples that explore one of the hidden forces behind Australia’s surging housing prices — the shifting patterns of capital gain rates, or how “gold lies beneath the ground.”

-The goal of GoldinGroundOz is to …

 ## Installation